praveenPankaj78/CodeLineEstimator/README.md

 # CodeLineEstimator
-It scans any number of code files to estimate line of codes, comments, imports, variable declarations etc
+It scans, any number of code files to estimate line of codes, comments, imports, variable declarations etc

 # URL
 localhost:8080